d2l-ai/d2l-en/chapter_appendix_math/statistics.md

 *Statistical significance* measures the probability of errorously reject the null hypothesis, $H_0$, when it should not be rejected in fact, i.e.,

-$$ \text{statistical significance }= 1 - \alpha = P(\text{fail to reject H_0} \mid \text{ H_0 is true} ).$$
+$$ \text{statistical significance }= 1 - \alpha = P(\text{reject } H_0 \mid H_0 \text{ is true} ).$$

 Statistical significance can be explained as the level of risk that we are willing to take, so that we will reject a null hypothesis when it is actually true.
 It is also refered as *type I error* or *false positive*.
-Notice that this $\alpha$ is the same one to use when we talked about the definition of the confidence interval.
+Notice that this $\alpha$, is called *significance level*, which is the same one to use when we talked about the definition of the confidence interval.

-A commonly used statistical significance level is $95%$.
-As we can see from figure :numref:`fig_pvalue_explain`, if the observation data point is located outsided the $95%$ significance threshold, it will be a very unlikely observations under the null hypothesis.
+A commonly used statistical significance level is $5$%, i.e., $1-\alpha = 95$%.
+As we can see from figure :numref:`fig_pvalue_explain`, if the observation data point is located outsided the $95$% threshold, it will be a very unlikely observations under the null hypothesis.
 Hence, there might be something wrong with the null hypothesis and we will reject it.

 ![Statistical significance.](../img/pvalue_explain.png)